 The club undertakes research on the design and number of new playing strips in collaboration with manufacturers.
 The club meets regularly with the Leeds United Disabled Fans Organisation (LUDO) to discuss any issue.

-The club holds an internal Data Protection Policy, which is circulated to all employees for implementation.
+The club holds an internal Data Protection Policy which conforms to the requirements of GDPR, which is circulated to all employees for implementation.

 It includes, but is not limited to the following principles: